-Ambient lighting, also known as background or general lighting, are designed to illuminate the entire room.
-It aims to provide evenly leveled brightness throughout the area.
+Ambient lighting, also known as background or general lighting, is designed to illuminate an entire room.
+It provides even brightness throughout the area.

 These are focused lights designed to target a specific area where a task will be done.
 Activities such as reading, drawing, working on the computer, and cooking may require task lighting.

-Also known as highlighting, intends to draw a focus to a certain area of the room or object, such as an artwork, plants, or bookcase.
+Also known as highlighting, this type of lighting intends to draw focus to a certain area of the room or object, such as an artwork, plants, or bookcase.

 Portability, purpose of light, and room layout are important factors to consider when choosing lighting fixtures.
-Portability of light fixture, whether it is fixed or free-standing, may depend on personal preference or where it will be placed in the area.
-Purpose of light will help you decide the type of light is best suited for the job.
-Room layout is also an important factor to consider since this determines where natural light comes from.
-Placement of windows in the room, and the entrance of natural light will affect the type and placement of your fixtures.
+Portability of the light fixture, whether it is fixed or free-standing, may depend on personal preference or where it will be placed in the area.
+Purpose of light will help you decide on the type of light that is best suited for the job.
+Room layout is also an important factor to consider as it determines where natural light comes from.
+Placement of windows in the room and the entrance of natural light will affect the type and placement of your fixtures.
 Indoor light fixtures include chandeliers, ceiling lighting, recessed lighting, and fluorescent lighting.
 Outdoor light fixtures include lamp posts, garden lighting, and security lighting.

-There are two types of glares: disability and discomfort.
-Disability glare may result in the impairment on the subject’s eyesight.
+There are two types of glare: disability and discomfort.
+Disability glare may result in impairment on the subject’s eyesight.
 Discomfort glare may cause visual discomfort and an increased desire to look away from the light source.
-This may make it more difficult for the subject from seeing a task perfectly.
-Glares can be caused by overly-powerful light sources.
-To avoid glares, you may want to change the brightness, intensity, and changing where the light is aimed.
+This may make it difficult for the subject to see the task perfectly.
+Glare can be caused by overly-powerful light sources.
+To avoid glare, you may want to change the brightness, intensity, and changing where the light is aimed.